The Markaz Review Book Club, moderated by Jordanian bookworm (and editor/translator) Rana Asfour,

 meets online every month to discuss the latest title.

-The Oct ’23 selection is the novel No One Prayed Over Their Graves by Khaled Khalifa
+The Oct ’23 selection was the novel No One Prayed Over Their Graves by Khaled Khalifa

 LONGLISTED FOR THE 2023 NATIONAL BOOK AWARD FOR TRANSLATED FICTION

 “Gorgeous . . .
 Lush, elegiac [and] Márquezian . . .
 A novel of abundance and generosity.” —Sarah Cypher, The Washington Post

 “Richly embroidered . . .
 [Khalifa’s] galloping narration restores life and soul to a city that has become a byword for devastation.” —The Economist